curiousgrids/first-timers/README.md

 git clone https://github.com/CuriousGrids/FirstTimers.git
 ```

-Personal Access Token (PAT) is required if you enable 2FA on your Github account [[link]](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Personal Access Token (PAT) is required if you enable 2FA on your Github account, [learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 For that, use the following command instead of the normal URL command.

 ```bash